MerginMaps/docs/src/project/settingup_forms.md

 It is often the case that you have a set of spatial features and you want to record some parameters every now and then.
 For example, there is a GIS layer representing the manholes and the surveyors carry out regular inspections of the manholes.
 Instead of duplicating the manhole layer and recording each inspection, you can create a non-spatial table and store each inspection as a new line.

-The image below shows the location of manholes:
+The image below shows the manholes locations:

 ![Manhole locations](./input_forms_many-relations_concept1.png)